Dark Knights of Steel: Main plot

-Amanda Waller strikes a secret deal with the White Martians and plans to extinguish the protective fires before dawn, allowing the Martians to slaughter their armies and leaders.
-In exchange, the Martians will agree to spare the Lands of El and leave it under Waller’s rule as they conquer the rest of the world.
-Harley Quinn, Lois Lane, and John Constantine devise a plan to defeat the Martians, which they present to the rulers at the Castle of El.
-As the Martians attack, Dinah Lance disperses the smoke from the fires, extinguished by Captain Cold, with her sonic scream.
-The Amazons hold their ground while Bruce, Kal-El, Diana, and Zala lure the Martians to Mount Kristoff.
-There, the eruption of the volcano covers the Martians in lava and covers Bruce and the others with fire, allowing them to fight the Martians.
+The Amazons hold their ground while Bruce, Kal-El, Diana, and Zala lure the Martians to Mount Kristoff, where they are caught in the volcano's eruption.
 Lara banishes the surviving Martians to the Phantom Zone.
-Back at the castle, Waller and Deadshot return, where it is revealed that Alfred or J’onn J’onzz has uncovered their betrayal by reading Deadshot’s mind.
-When Alfred tries to imprison Waller, she sets him on fire and Alfred telepathically calls Bruce for help.
-Bruce flies for the first time to try to save Alfred, but arrives too late as Waller's plan goes unrevealed.
-Waller then kills Deadshot, claiming he was a traitor working with the Martians.
+Meanwhile, Alfred tries to imprison Waller, but she kills him with fire.
 Later, the three kingdoms unite under a formal treaty, forming "The League."
-Lara urges Bruce to rule as the rightful heir of both the Wayne and El bloodlines, but he declines, choosing instead to travel and discover his true identity.
-Kal-El assures Bruce that when he returns, he will be honored and followed as the Bat-King.
+Lara urges Bruce to rule as the heir of the Wayne and El bloodlines, but he declines, choosing instead to travel and discover his true identity.

 Tales from the Three Kingdoms

 Arkham Orphanage

-Escaping from Arkham Orphange by being adopted by Perry White and his wife, young James Olsen develops an interest in astronomy and builds a friendship with Prince Kal-El.
+Escaping from Arkham Orphanage by being adopted by Perry White and his wife, young James Olsen develops an interest in astronomy and befriends Kal-El.
 When James and several orphans go missing, Kal decides to look for them himself and reluctantly allows Bruce and Zala to accompany him.
 The three royals speak with two of the remaining orphans, Oswald Cobblepot and Harvey Dent, who tell them that a winged creature took their friend Waylon Jones and carried him into the mountains.
-They locate the creature and engage it in battle but are stopped by James, who reveals that it is his friend Kirk Langstrom, who had taken the orphans in order to protect them from the experiments that were being performed on them by the orphanage's owner Elizabeth Arkham.
-Lara and Jor-El send General Waller to shut down the orphanage and take Elizabeth into custody, though Amanda Waller secretly recruits Elizabeth to work for her.
+They locate the creature and engage it in battle but are stopped by James, who reveals that it is his friend Kirk Langstrom, who had taken the orphans to protect them from the experiments that were being performed on them by the orphanage's owner Elizabeth Arkham.
+Lara and Jor-El send General Waller to shut down the orphanage and take Elizabeth into custody, though Waller secretly recruits Elizabeth to work for her.